D2-mods/Better-IWD-Pregen/README.md

 This lets you set all movement bonuses from shapeshifts to bypass Free Action, or be blocked by Free Action.
 Note that a Free Action applied afterwards can still reset movement rate back to the base value.
 This component will also set all movement bonuses to the stacking multiplier.
 The EEs, especially IWD:EE, are inconsistent with these effects, and there are also differences between EE v2.5 and v2.6.

 This component is similar to the one in my Polymorph fixes mod for IWD:EE, except it applies also to the BG:EE games.
-There are no known issues if installed together.
 If differing options are chosen, the game will use whichever is installed last.

 ---

 </details>

 <details>
-  <summary>Increase movement speed of Winter Wolf and Polar Bear forms (IWD:EE)</summary>
+  <summary>Increase movement speed of IWD shapeshifts (IWD1, IWD:EE)</summary>

 ---

-This is something I decided to add while testing the AI script in classic IWD1.
-The winter wolf form in the original moves noticeably faster than the IWD:EE version.
-This isn't boots of speed fast, but it's a little faster than in human form.
-The bear is painfully slow in all versions of the game, but I don't think a speed increase is overpowered.
-It's still inferior to the Boring Beetle's high defenses.

-NOTE: This component will also remove the erroneous Haste effect from the Polymorph Self versions of the Druid animals (with wolf and bear forms getting the movement bonus instead).

-This component is 100% identical to the one in my Polymorph fixes mod, but they are safe to install together.
+- IWDEE:
+	- Increases movement of polar bear and winter wolf forms.
+	- Both will move slightly faster than in human form.

+- Classic:
+	- Increases movement of all Druid shapeshifts.
+	- The winter wolf moves faster than in natural form.
+	- Polar Bear gets a huge increase.
+It now moves similar speed to natural form, instead of ridiculously slow.
+	- The boring beetle and elementals move slightly slower than in natural form.

+- Additional info:
+	- There are no conflicts with this tweak and the similar tweak in my Polymorph fixes mod.
 If differing options are chosen, the game will use whichever is installed last.
+	- Classic: All installer options are identical.
+Game doesn't have a polymorph spell.

 ---